gitJackG/nft-analytics/README.md

 A simple Rails app to display top NFT collections and their NFTs.

-## FIX
-Trying to fix dynamic UI to show data in "real time".
-Right now the sidekiq job is aggregating data wrongly.

 ## Features
 - View collection metadata and images
 - Display NFTs in each collection
 - Background jobs with Sidekiq for fetching/updating data
 - Display collection and nft analytics with ClickHouse
+- Dynamic analytics table and chart to view nft events in real-time

 ## TODO
 - Update what analytics to show